thomaswilder/NEMO_activities/README.md

 - In [IDEAL](IDEAL/), there are `src`, `EXP`, `tools`, and `scripts` for the idealised channel model configuration.
 - The [scripts](IDEAL/scripts) folder contains bash scripts for automating job submissions on Monsoon2, along with python scripts for setting up the model and also analysing model output.
-- [pyCDFTOOLS](IDEAL/pyCDFTOOLS) contains specific functions to analyse model output.
-See [J. Mak GitHub repo](https://github.com/julianmak/NEMO-related/tree/master/pyCDFTOOLS) for additional `pyCDFTOOLS`. n.b. differs slightly to the version in ORCA025.
+- [pyCDFTOOLS](IDEAL/pyCDFTOOLS) contains a function `cdftransport`.
+See [J. Mak GitHub repo](https://github.com/julianmak/NEMO-related/tree/master/pyCDFTOOLS) for additional `pyCDFTOOLS`. n.b. see [this folder](ORCA025/pyCDFTOOLS) for a more fleshed out version of pyCDFTOOLS.
 - A `documentation.md` file also exists that documents the trials and errors in setting up the channel model.

 n.b. a channel model confiuration `CANAL` already exists in the NEMO `cfgs` directory.
 We think this configuration (`IDEAL`) offers more flexibility and ease of use without having to dive into FORTRAN code to make changes.